JuliaLang/www.julialang.org/jsoc.md

 - **Simon Danisch ([@SimonDanisch](https://github.com/SimonDanisch))**, [GLVisualize.jl: OpenGL visualization in Julia](http://julialang.org/blog/2015/10/glvisualize/) (mentor: Keno Fischer [@Keno](https://github.com/Keno))
 - **Brian Cohen ([@notthemessiah](https://github.com/notthemessiah))** will be working on implementing a test suite and documentation for Escher.jl (mentor: Shashi Gowda [@shashi](https://github.com/shashi))
 - **Ambuj Agrawal**, Improving debug information generation in Julia (mentor: Keno Fischer [@Keno](https://github.com/Keno))

+## Google Summer of Code 2015

+Various projects were proposed by the community in [GSOC 2015](http://julialang.org/gsoc/2015/).
+However, Julia did not make it to GSOC 2015.

+## Google Summer of Code 2014

+Julia was accepted as part of [GSOC 2014](http://julialang.org/gsoc/2014/).
+Many of the contributors in GSOC 2014 were mentors for JSOC 2015.